-Community High Is continuously working through their five-year improvement cycle following district accreditation.
+Community High is continuously working through their five-year improvement cycle following district accreditation.
 We have made minor adjustments to the plan based on the needs of our students.
-These adjustments were made based on info we received from attending two Facilitators of School Improvement meetings at the MISD to better service the needs of our students.
-Currently the state has not made any modifications or removed schools from the list.
+These adjustments were made based on info received while attending Facilitators of School Improvement meetings at the MISD to better service the needs of our students.